-This isn’t really new.
 In the last 20 years, brands adopted methodologies to include “Voice of the Customer” in product and services development.
 Tools were crude; but the intent was to ensure that brands were developing products that consumers actually wanted to use, and ultimately to instill brand loyalty, because consumers felt good about the brand.

-Fast Company confirms, many brands have been pondering this dilemma for awhile, in order to drive business growth.
-They are seeking to augment their big data initiatives by launching empathy programs that draw on an age-old truth: the best way to achieve empathy is through one-to-one conversations.
+Fast Company confirms, many brands have been pondering this dilemma for a while, in order to drive business growth.
+They are seeking to augment their big data initiatives by launching consumer empathy programs that draw on an age-old truth: the best way to achieve empathy is through one-to-one conversations.
 On the surface, enabling empathy-fueled conversations might sound like a subjective “nice to have,” right?
 On the contrary, it is mission-critical for brands who need to rise to category challenges, create global marketing campaigns that resonate, and sales exceeding growth norms.
 Previously, the obstacles to enable real-time conversations with consumers were insurmountable.
-This is especially true when brands need to act quickly at global scale, across many decision points in the customer journey.
+This is especially true when brands need to act quickly on a global scale, across many decision points in the customer journey.

 Empathetic conversations need to be conducted firsthand by all stakeholders, actively and personally engaging with consumers about all aspects of their lives.
 In the siloed environment of most companies, some stakeholders still have little to no access to consumers in order to engage in this most fundamental act of engagement.